ffedox/alicefedotova/content/post/jtdh-paper-accepted/index.md

 ---
-title: 🎉 Paper accepted at the 14th Conference on Language Technologies and Digital Humanities
+title: 🎉 Paper accepted at JTDH, the 14th Conference on Language Technologies and Digital Humanities
 summary: "Expanding the European Parliament Translation and Interpreting Corpus: A Modular Pipeline for the Construction of Complex Corpora"
 date: 2024-09-15